alls7554/WebServicePlatform/README.md

-# WebServicePlatform - First half of 2020
+# WebServicePlatform - First half-year of 2020